Figma vs InVision 2026: Which Design Tool Actually Wins?

 Customer Support

-Figma's support at the Professional tier is... fine.
+Figma's support at the Professional tier is solid.
 Email-based, usually responds within a business day.
-The community forum and documentation are excellent though — often faster to self-serve than waiting for a support ticket.
+But the real win is the community forum and documentation — often faster to self-serve than waiting for a ticket.
 Organization and Enterprise tiers get dedicated CSMs and priority support, which meaningfully changes the experience.

-InVision's enterprise support reputation has improved since the company streamlined its product focus.
-Enterprise customers report solid SLA adherence.
-Smaller plan users get standard support, which can be slow.
+InVision's enterprise support reputation has improved since the company streamlined its focus.
+Enterprise customers report solid SLA adherence and responsive teams.
+Smaller plan users get standard support, which can feel slow.

-Winner: Roughly even at equivalent tiers — both have the same "it's great at enterprise, fine at mid-tier" pattern.
+Winner: Roughly even at matching tiers — both follow the same "great at enterprise, fine at mid-tier" pattern.

 Mobile App

-Figma's mobile app (iOS and Android) functions primarily as a mirror and viewer — you can review designs, play prototypes, and leave comments.
-Serious editing on mobile isn't really possible.
-That's a deliberate call, and honestly the right one.
-Precision vector editing on a phone is nobody's favorite experience, and I'd be suspicious of any design tool that claimed otherwise.
+Figma's mobile app (iOS and Android) functions as a mirror and viewer — you can review designs, play prototypes, and leave comments.
+Serious editing on mobile isn't really possible, and that's actually the right call.
+Precision vector editing on a phone is nobody's favorite experience, and I'd be suspicious of any design tool claiming otherwise.

 InVision Freehand has a more capable mobile experience for its use case — you can actually contribute to boards, add stickies, and participate in sessions from a tablet reasonably well.
 For cross-functional meetings on the go, that matters.